OhadR/elastic-nodejs/README.md

 for the migration sake, I reuse repo and types from `gvdl-repos-wrapper`. to get it, I had to add the `.npmrc` file.

 there are assets that no layers are created out of them, from several reasons (bad assets, garbage, 'utilities-pole', etc.).
-I could them and print the number at the end of the run. (in R&D: 2800++).
+I skip them and print the number at the end of the run. (in R&D: 2800++).

-Similarly, there are LAYERS that fail to index - mostly because of the region.
+Similarly, there are LAYERS that fail to index - mostly because of the `captureOn` and `region`.
 I count them, and print at the end, so it can be analyzed.
 (in R&D: 100~).